 "Community solar projects enable anyone, including businesses, nonprofits, public entities, residents and even renters to 'go green' and save money with nothing on their roof or property," said Vikram Kulkarni, vice president, ENGIE renewables.
 "This collaborative project adds much needed renewable energy to the grid while providing the serving utilities with reliable power; ultimately contributing to a lower-carbon future."

-To learn more about solar financing solutions, visit:
+To learn more about solar financing solutions, click below: